Uncle Sam’s Gag Orders on Dog Doors…

 They say knowing is the real violation.

-The high and mighty, top-tier-level civil rights organizations—such as the American Civil Liberties Union was contacted.
-My ego didn’t quite have the courage to follow up with the Florida chapter.
-After all, no answer is an answer.
+The high and mighty, top-tier level civil rights organizations—such as the ACLUwas contacted, but no answer is an answer.

 The ACLU and Electronic Frontier Foundation’s silence suggests there’s little enthusiasm for involving someone with direct experience of FISA abuse—precisely the sort of inconvenient detail that Clapper v.
 Amnesty famously lacked.